These bylaws first became effective on October 31 1999, having

 of the IC.

-- A statement of IVU accounts shall be prepared by the treasurer for
+- A statement of IVU accounts shall be preparedfor

 each year, and these shall be presented for approval by the IC within

 three months of the end of the financial year.
-The treasurer shall
+IC may arrange interim reports as required.

 PART 7.
 ALTERATIONS